Owlginger/uhuru/README.md

-## Welcome to GitHub Pages
+## Uhuru REST Framework

-You can use the [editor on GitHub](https://github.com/Owlginger/uhuru/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+A tool to easily integrate your fron-end to your back-end RESTful resources.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.